 - Lampshaded by Grace Hopper with the "first actual case of [computer] bug being found"; the log entry from September 9, 1947 described a dead moth caught in the Harvard Mark II's circuitry, causing a short.
 The term "bug" was already being used to describe problems with telegraphs and other electrical equipment back in the 19th century.

 - In 2014, Hell froze over..
 Well, Hell, Michigan, anyway.
 Mind you, it is Michigan, so this happens on a regular basis.

-- In an attempt to ruin the Victorian millionaire Timothy Dexter (who is known for being, frankly, insane), a few of his business rival somehow convinced him to spend most of his capital to send a train-load of coal to Newcastle-upon-Tyne, a city that is the major producer of coal in England; in effect, literally sending coal to Newcastle.
-Coincidentally, when the coal arrived, the city was in the middle of a particular hard frost and a coal miner's strike.
-And the coal shortage meant that Dexter managed to make a killing.
+- In an attempt to ruin the Victorian millionaire Timothy Dexter (who is known for being, frankly, insane), a few of his business rival somehow convinced him to spend most of his capital to send a ship-load of coal to Newcastle-upon-Tyne, a city that is the major producer of coal in England; in effect, literally sending coal to Newcastle.
+Coincidentally, when the coal arrived, the city was in the middle of a particularly hard frost and a coal miner's strike.
+Between the weather and the coal shortage, Dexter managed to make a killing.

 - The practice of "controlled burning", containing wildfires by setting smaller fires to use up the fuel around the big fire, is a literal example of fighting fire with fire.

 - Inverted with certain metaphors that used to be literal such as "worth his/her salt" and "worth its weight in gold" stem from times when salt and gold were used as money.